 I Am A Hero by Kengo Hanazawa tells the unforgettable story of an average man forced to become a hero.
 It is a zombie manga series with an engaging plot and a relatable main character that must face extraordinary circumstances.

 I Am a Hero is one of my favorite horror manga, and I highly recommend it to any zombie fan.
 It tells the tale of an average guy named Hideo Suzuki, a 35-year-old manga assistant who more often than not seems to be the butt of other's jokes.
-When the world is taken over by a zombie apocalypse, he finds himself struggling to survive with his trusty old shotgun against hordes of zombies and other survivors.
+When the world is taken over by zombies, he finds himself struggling to survive with his trusty old shotgun against hordes of the undead and other survivors.

 The plot in this manga is great.
 It's a more realistic telling for a zombie manga, which I don't see too often in other series.
 The ending had mixed reception, but it's an incredible journey that's still worth the read.
 It's amusing and fun, but it's also very gory and can get pretty dark at times as well.
 This series is very psychological too.
 You even get a glimpse into how it affects the MC's psyche, which is something I haven't seen explored in any other zombie manga, at least to this depth.